Myth of the spat-on Vietnam veteran: Jerry Lembcke

 The most extensive and comprehensive study of this phenomenon, The Spitting Image: Myth, Memory, and the Legacy of Vietnam, written by sociology professor and Vietnam veteran Jerry Lembcke, situates the origins in "Nixon's haranguing of war protesters for their disloyalty to the troops."
 Lembcke shows how the Bush administration and American media used support for the soldiers as a primary motivator to rally the country to support the Gulf War in 1990–91.
-A prominent part of this was the yellow ribbon campaigns and the image of the "spat-upon Vietnam veteran", with newspapers like the New York Times quoting a soldier saying "if I go back home like the Vietnam vets did and somebody spits on me, I swear to God I'll kill them."
+A prominent part of this was the yellow ribbon campaigns and the image of the "spat-upon Vietnam veteran", with newspapers like The New York Times quoting a soldier saying "if I go back home like the Vietnam vets did and somebody spits on me, I swear to God I'll kill them."
 According to Lembcke, "it was the image of the spat-upon Vietnam veteran that figured most prominently in the rhetoric of those supporting the Gulf War.

 Ron Kovic and Vietnam veteran protestors at the 1972 Republican National Convention in Miami.
 Kovic says he was spit on by a pro-war Nixon supporter.

 He also points out that during the Vietnam War years there were several newspaper accounts of pro-war demonstrators spitting on anti-war demonstrators, and suggests that these oral accounts could easily have been reinterpreted and inverted and made into stories about activists spitting on veterans.
-Perhaps one of the most well known of these spitting incidents was directed at antiwar activist and ex-Marine, Ron Kovic, who was wounded and paralyzed in the Vietnam War.
+Perhaps one of the most well known of these spitting incidents was directed at anti-war activist and ex-Marine, Ron Kovic, who was wounded and paralyzed in the Vietnam War.
 At the 1972 Republican National Convention he and two other wounded vets shouted "Stop the bombing!" as Nixon accepted the nomination for president, and were promptly spat on by a man wearing a Four More Years button.